liferay/liferay-docs/user/articles/120-search/04-sort-widget.markdown

 By default, results are sorted by the [relevance score](https://www.elastic.co/guide/en/elasticsearch/guide/master/scoring-theory.html) returned by the search engine.
-Users can choose from one of the out-of-the-box alternative sorting strategies or configure you own.
-The alternatives complete the statement
+Users can choose from one of the out-of-the-box alternative sorting strategies, or one configured by a search administrator.

-Order results in these ways:
+Out of the box, order results in these ways as an alternative to relevance
+sorting:

 - alphabetically by Title
 - by the Modified date (oldest first)